timberch/table/README.md

 If you want a **lightweight table with full control over markup and implementation**, then you should consider using **TanStack Table, a headless table library**.

-If you want a **ready-to-use component-based table with more power but more constraints around markup/styles/implementation**, you should consider using [AG Grid](https://ag-grid.com/react-data-grid/?utm_source=reacttable&utm_campaign=githubreacttable), a component-based table library from our OSS partner [AG Grid](https://ag-grid.com).
+If you want a **ready-to-use component-based table with more power but more constraints around markup/styles/implementation**, you should consider using, a component-based table library from our OSS partner

 TanStack Table and AG Grid are respectfully the
 **best table/datagrid libraries around**.
 Instead